Inquiry starts into cause of gas tanker blast in Mexico City as death toll rises to 8

 Some of those injured suffered burns over 100% of their bodies.
 Among the injured was a baby and a 2-year-old child.

-“This is a horrible accident,” said Mexico City Mayor Clara Brugada, who visited the scene.
-Mexico's President Claudia Sheinbaum, writing on X, expressed her condolences to the families of those who died and thanked the emergency teams for their work.
+“This is a horrible accident,” said Brugada, who visited the scene.
+Sheinbaum, writing on X, expressed her condolences to the families of those who died and thanked the emergency teams for their work.

 The crash occurred on the highway in the densely populated Iztapalapa district in the east of Mexico City.
-As emergency vehicles sped by and medics attended to the injured, groups of neighbors ran helped pull burn victims from the fire and get them to safety.
+As emergency vehicles sped by and medics attended to the injured, groups of neighbors ran to help pull burn victims from the fire and get them to safety.

 The burned wreck of the gas tanker carried the logo of the company Silza.
 When The Associated Press called the company, an official who did not want to be identified denied it was their vehicle.